Examples of unacceptable trade marks around protected emblems, internet domain names and your company name.

 Being the owner of a registered trade mark, does not automatically entitle you to use that mark as a domain name.
 The main reason being, that the same trade mark can be registered for different goods or services and by different proprietors.
 Also, someone may have already, and quite legitimately, registered the domain name, perhaps with its use being connected with unregistered goods or services.

 The opposite also applies, if your domain name has been properly registered, it does not automatically follow that a similar trade mark will satisfy the requirements for trade mark registration, and/or it may be confusingly similar to someone else’s earlier trade mark.

 If you feel that a domain name has been registered unlawfully or maliciously we suggest that you take appropriate legal advice.
-Alternatively, you can get advice from Nominet UK, who also offer a Dispute Resolution Service.
+Alternatively, you can get advice from Nominet UK, who also offer a Dispute Resolution Service for UK domain names.

 There are other dispute resolution procedures operated by, for example, the WIPO Arbitration and Mediation Center.